undergrad-partner-school

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

 The number of student organizations and groups with open membership at this school is 200.
-At this school, 0.01% of male students are members of social organizations, while that percentage is 0.01 for female students.
-The student organization that is most favored by students is Theatre Lab, followed by The Health and Happiness Club and Hillel: Foundation for Jewish Campus Life.
-Other popular organizations at Ithaca College are New York Film and Television Student Alliance and Ithaca College Outing Club.
+0.01 percent of male and 0.01 of female students are active in different organizations at Ithaca College.
+The student organization with the highest level of popularity is Theatre Lab, followed by The Health and Happiness Club and Hillel: Foundation for Jewish Campus Life.
+Other popular student organizations at this school are New York Film and Television Student Alliance and Ithaca College Outing Club.

 For students with a talent for acting, there is a drama club.
-For students interested in media and communication, Ithaca College publishes its own newspaper and has its own radio station.
+Interested in media and communication?
+Ithaca College publishes its own newspaper and has its own radio station.

 Student Services

 There are 24-hour emergency phone and alarm devices.
-The dormitory entrances at the school are electronically controlled.
-There is a security patrol that operates 24 hours a day.
-The late-night transport/escort service is available.
+There are electronically operated dormitory entrances.
+There is a security patrol available 24/7.
+The after-hours transportation/escort service is available.

 This school has a health clinic with personal/psychological counseling.
-All in all, campus life at Ithaca College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Ithaca College is rich and vibrant and provides everything most students need.

 Career Services